Teleportation-based quantum state tomography: Introduction

 The main goal of the original quantum teleportation protocol is to transfer the quantum state describing a single qubit in one location (Alice) onto another qubit in a different location (Bob) \cite{ben93,vai94,bra98,bow97,bos98,fur98}.
 The qubit to be teleported (actually its ``wave function'') is not physically sent from Alice to Bob and one does not even need to know its wave function for the protocol to work.
 The key ingredient needed to its implementation is a maximally entangled state shared between Alice and Bob (a two-qubit state), usually called the entangled resource or the quantum communication channel.
 They both must know which entangled state they share before starting the protocol to properly implement it.
 In addition to the entangled resource, Alice must be able to perform Bell measurements and Bob must be able to realize single qubit unitary operations at his share of the entangled resource to finish the protocol.
 These unitary ``corrections'' depend on which maximally entangled state Alice and Bob share as well as on the Bell measurement (BM) result obtained by Alice.
 As such, Alice and Bob should have access to a reliable classical communication channel, through which Alice informs Bob of her BM result (two bits of classical information).
 If all went well, at the end of one run of the protocol Bob's qubit (his share of the two-qubit entangled state) will be exactly described by the state teleported by Alice (input).
 Alice's input state, on the other hand, will be described by a maximally mixed state.
 No vestige of the original quantum state describing the input state remains at Alice's.

 Let us assume now that we do not know the quantum resource shared by Alice and Bob but do know the input state to be teleported.
 Can we apply the teleportation protocol to reconstruct the two-qubit state shared between Alice and Bob?
-Can this be done by measuring only the single qubit with Bob at the end of the protocol?
-What are the minimum number of different known input states that Alice needs to teleport to Bob to fully reconstruct the shared state?
+Can this be done by measuring only the single qubit with Bob after the execution of the teleportation protocol?
+What is the minimum number of different known input states that Alice needs to teleport to Bob to fully reconstruct the shared state?
 Can this be extended to reconstruct a multipartite quantum state?

 In this work we address all the previous questions, presenting what we call the teleportation-based quantum state tomography (QST) protocol.
 We explicitly show that arbitrary two- and three-qubit density matrices can be fully reconstructed using the teleportation protocol.
 We also show how to extend the present protocol to reconstruct an arbitrary $n$-qubit density matrix, investigating the minimal number of known quantum states needed to be teleported from Alice to Bob for the protocol to work.
-The present protocol is a conceptually different tool aiming at the fully reconstruction of arbitrary density matrices, complementing the seminal strategies to deal with such a problem that do not make use of the teleportation protocol \cite{vog89,leo95,whi99,jam01,ari01,bri04,moh06,moh07,moh08,cra10,gro10,tot10,chr12,bau13,bau13b,lan17,tor18}.
-These tools are broadly known as QST protocols.